The 19th Conference on Laboratory Phonology: LabPhon 19

 Jason Shaw, Michael Stern (Yale U)

-A first-order dynamics for prosodically-conditioned variation in articulation
+A new dynamics for prosodically-conditioned variation in articulation

 Argyro Katsika, Jiyoung Jang (UCSB; HIPCS, Hanyang U)